ultrahorizon/openvpn-debian/README.dco.md

 Double check that your have `DATA_v2=1` in your output and a supported AEAD cipher (AES-XXX-GCM or CHACHA20POLY1305).

 Routing with ovpn-dco
 ---------------------
 The ovpn-dco kernel module implements a more transparent approach to configuring routes to clients (aka 'iroutes') and consults the kernel routing tables for forwarding decisions.

-- Each client has an IPv4 VPN IP and/or an IPv6 assigned to it
+- Each client has an IPv4 and/or an IPv6 VPN IP assigned to it.
-- Additional IP ranges can be routed to a client by adding a route with a client VPN IP as the gateway/nexthop.
+- Additional IP ranges can be routed to a client by adding a route with a client VPN IP as the gateway/nexthop (i.e. ip route add a.b.c.d/24 via $VPNIP).
+- Due to the point above, there is no real need to add a companion --route for each --iroute directive, unless you want to blackhole traffic when the specific client is not connected.
-- No internal routing (iroutes) is available.
+- No internal routing is available.
 If you need truly internal routes, this can be achieved either with filtering using `iptables` or using `ip rule`.
+- client-to-client behaviour, as implemented in userspace, does not exist: packets always reach the tunnel interface and are then re-routed to the destination peer based on the system routing table.

 Limitations by design